Beatified: June 2, 1929

 The source of his indefatigable activity and of the effectiveness of his work was his “constant union with God” and his unlimited confidence in Mary Our Help who he considered to be the inspiration and support of his whole work.

 Work and Temperance

-He sought his best collaborators among his young people, thus establishing the Society of St. Francis of Sales (Salesians).
-Together with St. Maria Domenica Mazzarello he founded the Institute of the Daughters of Mary Help of Christians (Salesian Sisters).
+He sought his best collaborators among his young people, thus establishing the Society of St. Francis de Sales (Salesians).
+Together with St. Maria Domenica Mazzarello, he founded the Institute of the Daughters of Mary Help of Christians (Salesian Sisters).